The Pugilist by Chris Green

 ‘Only joking, mate.
 Have a toke on this and I’ll take a look.’

 I sit quietly back with the spliff and watch Charlie get to work.
-He brings up dialog boxes I never knew existed.
+He brings up dialogue boxes I never knew existed.
 I find myself gradually drifting off.
 I haven’t smoked weed in a long time.

 ‘How’s Betty?’
 Charlie says, bringing me out of my reverie.
 ‘I saw her a couple of days ago going into that new clothes shop with the silly name in the Strand, the one that used to be Paul Simon.’